premier Camp | Hartmann Valley, Namibia

 Wildlife Viewing & Activities

 Your visit to Serra Cafema supports the Namibian Sea Turtle Project, which protects green, loggerhead and leatherback turtles that nest just north of the mouth of the Kunene River in Angola, from poachers and other threats.
 A joint venture between the governments of Angola, Namibia and Wilderness Safaris, the project works to secure and safeguard nesting beaches in southern Angola and provides resources to monitor and research the animals in Namibian waters.
-The land on which Serra Cafema sits is leased from the 741,000-acre Marienfluss Conservancy, which is inhabited primarily of the Himba people, who are among the last semi-nomadic peoples on the planet.
+The land on which Serra Cafema sits is leased from the 741,000-acre Marienfluss Conservancy, which is primarily inhabited by the Himba people, who are among the last semi-nomadic peoples on the planet.
 Wilderness Safaris has provided the capital and expertise necessary for the construction and marketing of Serra Cafema and has undertaken to train and employ local community members with the ultimate vision of making Serra Cafema into a venture that is wholly staffed, run and owned by the Himba.